Genome Data Science

 We aim to answer important biological questions by insightful analysis of data originating from human cancers (somatic mutations, chromosomal alterations, transcriptomes), human populations (germline variants), metagenomics (including human microbiomes) and also fully sequenced microbial genomes.

-The research interests of the aGENDAS group are organized into four themes:
+The research interests of the Genome Data Science group are organized into four themes:

 Unraveling mutational processes.
 Mutations are the fuel of carcinogenesis and it is imperative to learn what causes them and how they drive evolution in general, and cancer evolution in particular.
 We have shown that somatic mutations are unevenly distributed across the human genome due to differential activity of DNA mismatch repair (MMR), which preferentially protects gene-rich regions (Supek & Lehner 2015 Nature).